Posted on July 14th, 2020

 The inhalation of asbestos dust can cause life-threatening health issues.
 While long-term asbestos exposure is the primary cause of mesothelioma, it can also lead to asbestosis and lung cancer.
-These diseases do not show any symptoms or signs for 2-5 decades after the exposure to asbestos and for this reason, most HVAC mechanics who get sick after retirement fail to connect their illness with their previous asbestos exposure.
+These diseases do not show any symptoms or signs for two to five decades after exposure to asbestos and for this reason, most HVAC mechanics who get sick after retirement fail to connect their illness with their previous asbestos exposure.
 HVAC mechanics are over four times more likely to die from asbestosis than other people, as per the article published in EC Pulmonary and Respiratory Medicine, which presented the analysis of asbestosis deaths in the US between the years 1970 and 2014.